RiffleSystems/riffle-website/src/pages/essays/prelude.md

 Especially in data-centric apps, a large part of the complexity of building and modifying the app comes from managing and propagating state.
 In some sense, state management is the main thing that _makes an app an app_, and distinguishes app development from related tasks like data visualization.

-In a traditional desktop app, state is usually split between app's main memory and various external stores, like filesystems and embededded databases.
+In a traditional desktop app, state is usually split between app's main memory and various external stores, like filesystems and embedded databases.
 In a web app, the situation is even worse: the app developer has to thread the state through from the backend database to the frontend and back.
 Web apps have many redundant data representations spanning across the backend and frontend: for example, a "simple" app might use a relational database queried via SQL, an ORM on a backend server, a REST API used via HTTP requests, and objects in a rich client-side application, further manipulated in Javascript.